Umer055/Hospital-medicine-management/README.md

 # Hospital-medicine-management
-Hospital medicine management ub c shark and mysql
+Hospital medicine management using c shark and mysql